May 1, 2022

 Based on the report of the incident, the insurance company may try to tell you that you cannot receive compensation because you were partially at fault for your injuries.
 This is false — Georgia operates on a no-fault workers’ compensation system, meaning that you can pursue compensation for nearly any work injury.

-Ensure Your Rights Are Protected—Call The Law Offices of Nathaniel F. Hansford, LLC
+Ensure Your Rights Are Protected—Call Hansford McDaniel LLC

 Don’t face insurance companies alone.
-The team at The Law Offices of Nathaniel F. Hansford, LLC is here to ensure that you receive the compensation you are entitled to following a work injury.
+The team at Hansford McDaniel LLC is here to ensure that you receive the compensation you are entitled to following a work injury.
 Schedule a free consultation with one of our attorneys today by calling (770) 741-2825 or filling out this short form.